-Use the unheated Fluff Air cycle for items that
+Use the unheated Fluff Air cycle for items that require

-require drying without heat.
-For examples of items that require air drying, see the "Fluff Air cycle" later in this section.
+drying without heat.
+The chart on page 12 includes examples of items that require air drying.

 NOTE: If your model does not have the Fluff Air cycle, line dry heatsensitive items.